bogaudio/BogaudioModules/README.md

   make
   ```

-The master branch of this module currently builds against Rack's 0.6.* branches.
+The master branch of this module currently builds against Rack 1.0.

 ## Modules